 It used to be that airlines would forecast demand for full fare tickets and they would forecast demand for leisure tickets, and those were treated as distinct – but in a world where there are discount fares with no advance purchase requirements that simply isn’t true anymore.
 People only buy more expensive tickets when less expensive tickets aren’t available.

-That’s why In the past they segmented customers based on fare rules.
+In the past they segmented customers based on fare rules.
 Now they’re moving to segmenting customers based on the product those customers want to buy.
-Instead of treating everyone the same after their tickets are purchased, they want to give customers exactly what they are buying.

-At United’s Investor Day Kirby argued that connecting traffic is more profitable than non-stop traffic.
+At United’s Investor Day last year now United President Kirby argued that connecting traffic is more profitable than non-stop traffic.
 That’s a surprising claim.

-United is going to rebank its hubs, which is costly and operationally more difficult, but makes schedules look more appealing (more connecting options and shorter connections) hoping for instance to increase connecting traffic through Newark from 35% to 45% making it ‘more like Philadelphia’ at American.
+United is rebanking its hubs, which is costly and operationally more difficult, but makes schedules look more appealing (more connecting options and shorter connections) hoping for instance to increase connecting traffic through Newark from 35% to 45% making it ‘more like Philadelphia’ at American.

 - Low airport costs

 Traditional high yield business routes have become less profitable because those get cherry picked by ultra low cost carriers, and they’re setting the (new low) prices.

 Connecting traffic used to be less profitable because it was competitive — Delta, United, or American could take you from one small city through a hub to another small city.

 Now connecting traffic is often more profitable because they only have to compete with the major airlines.
 Ultra low cost carriers have historically offered only limited connecting opportunities.

 Connections add cost, but Frontier is experimenting with it, it’s not certain that connecting flights will always mean less competition than non-stops.